holycrap872/ucls-ml-ai/CourseMaterial/01_sde_bootcamp/08_hacker_functions/lesson_plan.md

 ### Actual Lesson

 - Project setup (~15m)
-    - Download zip from Schoology, unzip, open in VSCode
-    - Create venv: `python3 -m venv .venv` → activate
-    - `pip install -e ".[dev]"`
-    - Verify pytest runs:
-        - You'll see a mix of `PASSED` and `XFAIL`
-        - `XFAIL` means "this test is expected to fail because the bug is still there" — those are reference tests showing the *shape* of a bug-catching test
-    - If anything breaks, raise your hand.
-Pair-debug with your neighbor.
+    - Students work through Setup steps 1-8 on the worksheet
+    - Pair faster setups with stragglers
+    - Walk around for predictable friction (see `common_problems/venv_problems.md`)
 - Demo: the full red→green loop (~10m)
+    - Live demo; students follow along on worksheet Problem 1
-    - Open `can_ride_coaster` in `fn_01_easy.py`
+    - Open `can_ride_coaster` in `fn_01_easy.py` on the projector
     - "Some of you wrote a test for this in Unit 0.
 Today we make it run."
-    - Open `tests/test_fn_01_easy.py` — find the existing `@pytest.mark.xfail`
-      test for `can_ride_coaster`.
-That's the model.
-    - Write a *new* test (without xfail) that captures the bug — pick a specific input that should return `False` but currently returns `True`
-    - Run pytest → new test FAILS (red)
+    - Write a new test (without xfail), run pytest, watch it FAIL (red)
-    - Fix the function (`or` → `and`)
+    - Fix the function (`or` → `and`), run pytest, watch it PASS (green)
-    - Run pytest → new test PASSES (green)
-    - **That's the workflow:**
+    - **The workflow:**
         - The failing test proves you found the bug
         - The passing-after-fix proves you fixed it
         - Together: the bug can never come back without someone noticing
 - Tier selection (~5m)
-    - `fn_01_easy`: small bugs, 2-minute finds
-    - `fn_02_medium`: same shape, harder bugs
-    - `fn_03_hard`: requires dicts and loops we haven't fully covered
-    - `fn_04_xtreme`: **bonus** — historical bugs (Y2K, Heartbleed, Therac-25).
-      No one is expected to do these.
-Pick if curious.
+    - See worksheet Problem 2 for tier descriptions
     - Each function's docstring describes the bug.
 Use it as a hint, or cover it and try to find the bug cold.
 - Self-paced work (~15m)
-    - Goal: complete 1-2 red/green pairs in your chosen tier
+    - Students complete worksheet Problem 2 (at least one red/green pair)
     - Walk around, prompt where stuck
     - When pytest goes green, ask: "Are you sure?
 What *other* inputs would catch the same bug?
 What does your test miss?"
 - Reflection (~5m)
-    - Remember the line from CI/CD day — "a green pipeline isn't proof your code works, it's proof your tests didn't catch anything."
+    - Lead class discussion on worksheet Problem 3
+    - Especially the CI/CD callback (Problem 3, question 3) and automation bias
     - Anyone fix the function in a way that passed *their* test but still has a bug for inputs they didn't think of?
     - That's **automation bias** at small scale: trusting your own green when green only means "what you wrote agrees with itself."

 ### Homework